Market Remains Overvalued, Up from Last Month

 August 2, 2016

-Here is a summary of the four market valuation indicators I updated at the beginning of the month.
+Here is a summary of the four market valuation indicators we update on a monthly basis.

-To facilitate comparisons, I've adjusted the two P/E ratios and Q Ratio to their arithmetic means and the inflation-adjusted S&P Composite to its exponential regression.
-Thus the percentages on the vertical axis show the over/undervaluation as a percent above mean value, which I'm using as a surrogate for fair value.
-Based on the latest S&P 500 monthly data, the market is overvalued somewhere in the range of 54% to 90%, depending on the indicator, up from the previous month's 51% to 85%.
+To facilitate comparisons, we've adjusted the two P/E ratios and Q Ratio to their arithmetic means and the inflation-adjusted S&P Composite to its exponential regression.
+Thus the percentages on the vertical axis show the over/undervaluation as a percent above mean value, which we're using as a surrogate for fair value.
+Based on the latest S&P 500 monthly data, the market is overvalued somewhere in the range of 52% to 95%, depending on the indicator, up from the previous month's 46% to 90%.

 The chart below differs from the one above in that the two valuation ratios (P/E and Q) are adjusted to their geometric mean rather than their arithmetic mean (which is what most people think of as the "average").
-The geometric mean weights the central tendency of a series of numbers, thus calling attention to outliers.
-In my view, the first chart does a satisfactory job of illustrating these four approaches to market valuation, but I've included the geometric variant as an interesting alternative view for the two P/Es and Q. In this chart the range of overvaluation would be in the range of 67% to 104%, up from last month's 63% to 99%.
+The geometric mean increases our attention to outliers.
+In our view, the first chart does a satisfactory job of illustrating these four approaches to market valuation, but we've included the geometric variant as an interesting alternative view for the two P/Es and Q. In this chart the range of overvaluation would be in the range of 63% to 108%, up from last month's 57% to 102%.